 Then hose down, before using soapy water and a mop to clean the surface.
 Some grime may require extra attention with a slightly more abrasive sponge.
 Any bird droppings and stubborn debris should be soaked first, just place a wet towel on them for a while and they'll be much easier to clean off.

-As for the inside, regularly sweep the floor like you would in your own home, and wipe over surfaces.
+As for the inside, regularly sweep the floor as you would in your own home, and wipe over surfaces.

 If you keep tins of paint, varnish, wood stain etc in the shed, some spillages are inevitable.
 These can easily be cleaned up with turpentine or white spirit from a floor that is stain resistant.